Syphilis

 Sex after syphilis

 It takes time for treponeme levels to decrease and for your body to recover from syphilis.
-Even though you may feel better after syphilis treatment, there may still be treponemes lurking in your body.
-Your doctor will order blood tests to let you know when your body has recovered and when it is safe for you to resume sexual activity.
+Even though you may feel better after syphilis treatment, there may still be treponemes in your body.
+Ask your doctor or nurse when you can resume sexual activity.

-PHAC recommends re-screening for syphilis three, six and 12 months after treatment for those not co-infected with HIV.
+PHAC recommends re-screening for syphilis three, six and 12 months after treatment for people not co-infected with HIV.
 PHAC outlines specific treatment plans based on the patient and type of syphilis.

 Prevention